Last updated on December 24, 2022

 The colour of cushion cut diamonds is graded on a scale from D to Z, where D signifies a completely colourless stone and Z means an easily noticeable yellow or brown tint.

-The chart below provides a general guide for evaluating colour in cushion cut diamonds.
+The colour chart below provides a general guideline for evaluating colour in cushion cut diamonds based on carat weight.

-The clarity chart below provides a general guide for evaluating clarity in cushion cut diamonds.
+The clarity chart below provides a general guideline for evaluating clarity in cushion cut diamonds.

 Cushion Cut Diamond Length to Width Ratio